 (c) The stipend is additionally intended to provide partial funding for the maintenance and the replacement of a cellular device.

 (d) The stipend is considered taxable income by the university, will be subject to payroll taxes, and will be included on the employee’s W-2 form each year.

-(e) If this option is chosen, the employee is advised that even though the personal usage of the cellular device is allowed, business use of the device which produces a record is subject to all provisions of the Ohio Public Record laws.
+(e) If this option is chosen, the employee is advised that even though the personal usage of the cellular device is allowed, business use of the device which produces a record is subject to all provisions of the Ohio public record laws.
 This requirement is no different from business records produced by other personally-owned devices, such as computers and land-line telephones.
-Employees are encouraged to be familiar with public records policies contained in University Policy 3342-5-15.1.
+Employees are encouraged to be familiar with public records policies contained in rule 3342-5-15.1 of the Administrative Code.

 (f) Employees receiving a stipend are required to maintain usage records contained in the cell provider’s billing documents for three months from date of billing.